 We’ve all been there.

-Marketing copy can be just as compelling, especially when it’s crafted with these three steps in mind:
+Marketing copy can be just as compelling, especially when you borrow these three tips from the small screen:

 1) Appeal to emotion

 If you’ve never had a physical reaction to a TV show, you’re not watching the right ones.
 (I’m looking at you, “Scandal” and “Orange is the New Black.”)
 The best shows stir something up in you, whether it’s a gasp or happy tears.